 eCPM and Geo targeting strategy

-eCPM (effective cost per mille) Targets enable publishers to set target minimums for the price point in which advertisers pay for impressions of ad placements in their games.
+eCPM (effective cost per mille) Targets enable publishers to set target minimums for the price point in which advertisers pay for impressions of ad placements in their projects.

 eCPM Targets are intended for publishers who mediate ads served from multiple networks, whether through a 3rd party mediation provider or by using internal mediation efforts.
 Publishers can specify the price points they target by network and by placement, which provides a prioritized ranking of which ad network to call for each available impression.